sewalewsetotaw/airbnb-clone-project/README.md

 ## 📖 Overview

-The backend for the Airbnb Clone project is designed to provide a robust and scalable foundation for managing user interactions, property listings, bookings, and payments.
-This backend supports various core features of Airbnb, ensuring a smooth and reliable experience for both users and hosts.

----
+StayEase is a full-stack clone of the popular accommodation booking platform Airbnb.

+The goal of this project is to **learn and practice** building a complete web application that allows users to **browse property listings, view detailed property information, and complete bookings**.
+The project covers **frontend development, backend APIs, database design, and deployment**.

+From the **frontend perspective**, the project focuses on creating a **responsive and user-friendly interface** with intuitive navigation, reusable UI components, and a smooth booking flow.

+From the **backend perspective**, the project emphasizes learning **modern development practices**, including backend architecture, database design, API security, CI/CD pipelines, and the integration of technologies like **Django, MySQL, and REST API/GraphQL** into a unified ecosystem.

 ## 🎯 Project Goals